VirtualFlyBrain/VFB_connect/docs/source/API_reference.md

 # API Reference

-It is sufficient to initialise a single `VfbConnect` object to get access to all the functions in VFB_connect acting on our default API endpoints.
+It is sufficient to initialise a single `vfb` object to get access to all the functions in VFB_connect acting on our default API endpoints.

 ```Python